clarencetinator7/Laser-Blasters/README.md

-# laser-blasters
+# Laser Blasters: The Last X-Wing
- A simple space shooter game
+ A simple space shooter game made in Unity 2D